acbsp/bonafide.guru/en/contents.rst

 difficult to understand the philosophy given in His books and as a consequence we fall victim of deceit.

-*Srila Prabhupada says*: "If you want a cheap guru, or if you want to be cheated, then you will find many cheating gurus.
+*|SP| says*: "If you want a cheap guru, or if you want to be cheated, then you will find many cheating gurus.
 But if you are sincere, you will find a sincere guru. ".

 (“Science of Self-Realization” ch.
 2)

-Since the times of Srila Prabhupada, antagonistic followers of self-appointed acharyas from Gaudya-maths are creating obstacles to our Society.
+Since the times of |SP|, antagonistic followers of self-appointed acharyas from Gaudya-maths are creating obstacles to our Society.
 They disobeyed their spiritual master and now render the negative influence upon ISKCON devotees.
-With their preaching they derogate the true position of Srila Prabhupada.
+With their preaching they derogate the true position of |SP|.

-Srila Prabhupada’s words about His Godbrothers:
+|SP|’s words about His Godbrothers:

 "My Guru Maharaja used to say, *prana arthe yanra sei hetu pracara*.
 "One who has got life, he can preach."
 The dead man cannot preach.
 So